 Do you like to plan, organize, lead people or manage resources?
 The University of Minnesota Crookston's (UMC) Management degree program prepares students to manage business firms, institutions, small businesses and other organizations.

-- The University of Minnesota Crookston's Business Management program prepares, depending on the area of emphasis, future marketing, management, or aviation managers.
-It provides graduates with experience in marketing, management, communications, and current computer technologies.
+- The University of Minnesota Crookston's Management program provides graduates with experience in marketing, management, communications, and current computer technologies.
 UMC graduates gain a solid foundation in business that prepares them for the many opportunities and challenges that exist in the new economy and the e-business age.

 - Our distinct balance of theory and hands-on application, along with an applied internship, prepare you for a career connection.